Supporting Efficient & Effective Governance of Organ Donation Across Canada

 0 min read

-Organ transplants are one of the greatest advances in modern medicine, replacing a failing organ with a healthy one from a living or deceased donor.
-People may need an organ transplant to treat a variety of conditions, from lung transplants due to cystic fibrosis, small intestine transplants due to Crohn’s disease, or kidney transplants due to lupus or diabetes.
+Organ transplants are one of the greatest advances in modern medicine.
+This procedure allows a failing organ to be replaced with a healthy one from a living or deceased donor.
+People may need an organ transplant to treat a variety of conditions, such as lung transplants due to cystic fibrosis, small intestine transplants due to Crohn’s disease, or kidney transplants due to lupus or diabetes.

 In 2018, Health Canada launched the Organ Donation and Transplantation Collaborative (ODTC): a multi-stakeholder collaboration with the mandate of improving Canada’s organ donation systems, achieving better patient outcomes, and increasing the number and quality of successful transplantations.
-The ODTC is made up of representatives from Canada’s provinces and territories, Canadian Blood Services, and patients and their families, as well as clinical and administrative stakeholders and researchers.
+The ODTC is made up of representatives from Canada’s provinces and territories, Canadian Blood Services, patients and their families, indigenous representatives, and clinical and administrative stakeholders and researchers.

 The Challenges of Organizational Governance

-Every stakeholder in the organ donation and transplantation (ODT) system has their own unique perspective on the problems at hand.
-It’s important for all of these voices to be at the table — but as the structure of any committee becomes more complex, it becomes easier for decision-making to get bogged down by opposing viewpoints.
+Every stakeholder in the organ donation and transplantation (ODT) system has a unique perspective on the problems at hand.
+All of these voices need to be at the table — but as the structure of any committee grows more complex, it becomes easier for decision-making to get bogged down by opposing viewpoints.

 Defining the Problem

 In any project that involves so many diverse stakeholders, the main challenge is navigating the parties’ diverse needs and interests.
-TDL’s main role was to facilitate structured conversations between all the parties involved in the ODT Steering Committee, and to steer the collective towards a shared set of priorities and objectives.
+TDL’s main role was to facilitate structured conversations between all the parties involved in the ODT Steering Committee, guiding the collective towards a shared set of priorities and objectives for the structure of the governance framework and the approach to its implementation.

-We collaborated with the organization’s Steering Committee to get a representative insider perspective of the organization and the hurdles it was facing.
-We conducted a survey to understand the issues in ODT Governance as perceived by the Steering Committee, analyzed their qualitative feedback, and synthesized it into a set of 6 clearly defined problems to be addressed.
-We also worked with the Steering Committee to brainstorm a range of solutions for each of them.
+We collaborated with the ODT Steering Committee to understand the insider perspective of the Collaborative and the hurdles it was facing.
+We conducted interviews and surveys to understand the issues in ODT governance and implementation as perceived by the Steering Committee, then analyzed their qualitative feedback and synthesized it into a set of clearly defined problems to be addressed.
+We also worked with the Steering Committee to brainstorm a range of solutions for each problem.
+Throughout this work, we had several socialization sessions to discuss results with the Steering committee and ensure that they felt their ideas were accurately reflected in our synthesis.

 Now came the main challenge: bringing the ODTC’s many stakeholders into alignment about which solutions should be adopted.
-Unstructured approaches to this kind of negotiation are almost always ineffective: not only are people generally unlikely to waver from their established preferences, this kind of process also invites many kinds of bias into the equation.
-(To give just one example, a pre-existing animosity between two stakeholders may lead them to systematically reject each other’s suggestions, regardless of actual merit.)
+Unstructured approaches to this kind of negotiation are almost always ineffective.
+Not only are people generally unlikely to waver from their established preferences, but this kind of process also invites many kinds of bias into the equation.
+(Hypothetically, stakeholders could favor a solution that gives preferential treatment to their group.)

-By narrowing the focus to just two options at a time, a DCE reduces information overload and other sources of cognitive bias.
+A DCE narrows the focus to just two solution sets at a time, reducing information overload and other sources of cognitive bias.
 It also lets us observe how people actually respond when forced to make a decision.
-This is important because research has shown that people’s real-world behavior often diverges from their stated preferences.
+This is important because people’s real-world behavior often diverges from their stated priorities; think of how many of us set intentions at New Year’s compared to the follow-through.

-In this case, ODTC stakeholders were faced with two potential governance changes at a time, and were asked to pick the one that they would prefer to implement.
-After all our participants completed several rounds of choices like this, their answers were anonymized and used to calculate a single numerical score for each solution.
+After all our participants completed several rounds of choices between solution sets, their answers were anonymized and used to calculate a single numerical score for each solution.
 Within each core problem, the potential solution with the highest score was crowned the winner.

 Refining Our Solution

-Our DCE gave us a clear, objective ruling on how the ODT’s governance system should be modified.
-But it didn’t produce perfect agreement — and in any sector, it’s crucial to ensure that all stakeholders can have their voices heard.
+Our DCE gave us a clear, objective ruling on how the ODT’s governance system should be modified, as well as what steps should be taken before its implementation.
+However, it didn’t produce perfect agreement among stakeholders — and in any organization, it’s crucial to ensure that everyone can have their voice heard.
 To ensure that the Steering Committee members were in alignment, we followed up the experiment with a dotmocracy workshop.

 Dotmocracy is a qualitative exercise wherein stakeholders take turns reallocating dots (i.e. points) previously assigned to each solution during the DCE.
-This provides everyone with an opportunity to refine the final plan, to bring it into better alignment with their priorities and values.
-Over the course of a workshop facilitated by TDL, ODTC members continually took turns adjusting the model, iteratively bringing it closer and closer to a final plan that represented the committee’s diversity of viewpoints.
+This provides everyone with an opportunity to refine the final plan and bring it into better alignment with their priorities and values.
+Over the course of a workshop facilitated by TDL, ODTC members continually took turns adjusting the governance model and implementation recommendations, iteratively getting closer to a final plan that better represented the committee’s diversity of nuanced viewpoints.

-Our governance framework refinement led to several key changes that aimed to reduce primary issues of concern, while simultaneously increasing the efficiency, effectiveness, and justice of the organization.
+Our refinement work led to several key changes that aimed to reduce primary issues of concern and gain stakeholder endorsement, while simultaneously increasing the efficiency, effectiveness, and justice of the ODT governance framework.
+Our recommendations for implementation will further support the framework’s realization of its mandate.